peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 The CSYNC record's SOA serial field and soaminimum flag might legitimately differ across nameservers (such as in multi-provider setups); equality is thus not required across responses.
-Instead, for a given response, processing of these values thus MUST occur with respect to the SOA record as obtained from the same nameserver (preferably in the same connection).
+Instead, for a given response, processing of these values MUST occur with respect to the SOA record as obtained from the same nameserver (preferably in the same connection).
-The resulting per-response assessments of whether the CSYNC update is permissible MUST match across received responses.
+The resulting per-response assessments of whether the update is permissible MUST match across received responses.

 Further, when retrieving the data record sets as indicated in the CSYNC